C00ldudeNoonan/Japan-in-the-Pacific/README.md

 Repo for visualization on Japan in the pacific during world war 2

 # Files
-  1. 1938 GeoJSCON - Shape file for the borders in 1938
+  1. cntry1938** Shape files for the borders in 1938